lennyleadership/chn_bible_study_group/content/blog/2023.04.25/index.md

 Kevin Y.: In the early formation of church, God showed that it is important for church to be pure from beginning, and believers shall live holy life and fear the Lord.

 (Psalms 51:1-4 David repentence after he had committed adultery with Bathsheba) Pay attention that the verses did not say the King David sinned against Bathsheba and her to-be-died husband Uriah, but say he sinned against God.

+The Russia president, Putin, started the war.
+He sinned against God.
+God created Putin to reflect God's image, and yet he polluted God's image.

+Anaias and Sappharia thought God did not know what they did.

+Roman 3:23